FNAL-CTA/CTAEvaluation/documentation/ten-percent.md

 The initial tape buffer will be based on EOS, following the CERN setup.
 We anticipate a followup testbed with dCache as the buffer space used to inform our decision on the filesystem to use.

-There are three NVME systems with 48 TB each which can be used for this purpose.
+There are NVME systems with 48 TB each which can be used for this purpose; we would like to use two or three of these as FST nodes.
 This is approximately the size of the tape buffer "building blocks" that CERN uses in its CTA systems.
+CERN recommends a minimum of 3 FSTs; we should figure out why and if we can use 2 for our test.
 For large VOs, we believe CERN uses multiples of these building blocks to provide enough SSD bandwidth to feed the required nuber of tape drives.

+For MGM and XXXX EOS nodes, we need ....
+[Waiting on Dan]

+### CTA nodes

+#### Frontend(s)

+The frontend is the CTA node which takes requests from the client code and put requests in the CTA queues.
+It is also responsible for returning information to user queuries (`cta-admin-*` commands).
+Currently this is `storagedev201.fnal.gov`.

+#### Tape Servers

+Tape servers (movers in Enstore parlance) are responsible for managing tape drives.
+These run two daemons `taped`, which is responsible for reading and writing from disk and tape, and `rmcd`, which is responsible for issuing mount requests.
+These are nodes currently attached to the LTO-8 tape drives we will use.

+#### Use of containers

+We will explore virtualization technologies to make setup and installation of the CTA-specific infrastructure fast and reproducible.
+We expect to use `docker` or `podman` containers, `kubernetes`, and `helm` charts for these deployments.
+We currently evision using the FNAL OKD cluster for the frontend, the PostgreSQL queue database, and the monitoring tied to the frontend.
+On the tape server nodes, it may be necessary to use one container per tape drive to mimic CERN's one drive per machine setup.
+Also on the tape servers, we expect to deploy the monitoring in a virtualized environment running in kubernets on the machine.

 ### Object store